JSBmanD/docs/pages/integrations/segment-import.md

 For server-side event import, **you can ignore the SDK integration instructions**.

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Avoid duplicate data"
+  "title": "Avoid duplicate data",
-    To avoid duplicate data, you should either [track conversion events directly with Branch](/apps/v2event) or track events with Segment and then enable import to Branch, not both.
-Branch will warn you if you try to import events to Branch that you are already tracking.
+  "body": "To avoid duplicate data, you should either [track conversion events directly with Branch](/apps/v2event) or track events with Segment and then enable import to Branch, not both.
+Branch will warn you if you try to import events to Branch that you are already tracking."
+}
+[/block]

 ### Track